nootanghimire/looma-framework/README.md

 There are lot of good framework to understand and use.
 You can stick to them.
 They are cool.

-But if you want to know how things are in the beginning, you can use this.
-I've commented almost everything so that it'll be easier to learn (about routing and request response things)
+***But if you want to know how things are in the beginning, you can use this.
+I've commented almost everything so that it'll be easier to learn (about routing and request response things)***

+####Start off with index.php and go on following the comments :)

 Hey, Wait!
 You can extend this!
 -----------------

 You can extend this to make just another cool framework.
 But be sure to include my name somewhere, huh?

-And I don't need donations.
-Feeding me would suffice ;)

 Important Thingo -- License